Can't Hardly Wait cast: Where are they now?

 THEN: The '90s favorite joined Can't Hardly Wait as Preston Myers, a quiet student who carried a torch for Amanda for years.
 He attempts to win her over by slipping her an emotional love letter, and finally gets his big moment with his love just as he is leaving town.

 NOW: The Empire Records star continued his rom-com run in 2002's Sweet Home Alabama, going on to appear in Harold & Kumar Go to White Castle, Showtime's Brotherhood, and the Netflix comedy series Grace and Frankie alongside Jane Fonda and Lily Tomlin.
+In 2018, appeared in the films Blindspotting and the Damien Chazelle-directed First Man.
 After Hewitt voiced her enthusiasm to get back together with the high school gang, Embry chimed in as well, saying he would be "thrilled" to work with his Can't Hardly Wait costars again.

 Peter Facinelli – Mike Dexter